LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/studios/crazy-echoes/README.md

 ### Part 1: Backwards Echo

-Write a program that accepts some command-line arguments, and then simply "echoes" those arguments back to the cosole, similar to [(TODO find the walkthrough where they did this)](TODO).
+In a file called `backwardsecho.c` write a program that accepts some command-line arguments, and then simply "echoes" those arguments back to the cosole, similar to [(TODO find the walkthrough where they did this)](TODO).

 The twist: each string should print out backwards.